-Outline of branch structure of a tree has to be drawn in a believable manner as a first step to draw a convincing tree.
+Drawing an effective outline of tree is very important as a first step to draw a convincing tree.
 In the tutorial on drawing and texturing branches, we discussed some of the key considerations to keep in mind when drawing branch outline.
 They can be summarised as following:

 - Use a wandering line to create outline of a branch.
 Don’t use a straight flat solid line.